EASS-HIT-2022/wallet/README.md

 - We create a simpler way to combine both.

--A wallet that consists available prayers beside financial transactions.
+- A wallet that consists available prayers beside financial transactions.

--The system save db of user.(for ilustration only)
+- The system save db of user.(for ilustration only)

- As Rabbi Kook said:    " **The old will be renewed, and the new- will be sanctified** "
+ - As Rabbi Kook said:    " **The old will be renewed, and the new- will be sanctified** "

 # How to run the romote version(CLI)✅